Aswin-22/Ground-water-level-prediction-system/README.md

 ## How to run

--Open CMD in file location
+- Open CMD in file location
--Run  npm i
+- Run  npm i
--Run  npm run dev
+- Run  npm run dev